lo1ol/DarkroomTimer/README.md

 9. [Heat shrink tube 2 meters](https://sl.aliexpress.ru/p?key=ChNn3Wr) (Not tested)
 10. [Transparent two sides tape](https://sl.aliexpress.ru/p?key=pbNn3xt)

-### Other versions of body
+### Low-budget versions of device

-I saw bodies created via electrical enclosure, pupular buttons and switches.
-You are free to create your version of body and use another components according to your budget
+You can made body cheeper if
+1. Don't install acrilic black glass.
+Just dim display in settings
+2. Connect body to power supply directly without XLR
+3. Use single color filament printed with 0.4 nozzle
+4. Don't print text on body
+5. Not use our version of power supply.
+Just put SSR and transformer into simple electrical enclosure and connect AC socket using wire to it

 ## Build and upload code to Arduino